fumeshroomXY/FreeRTOS/TasktoTaskCommunication.md

 ## Event Group (Multi-Event Synchronization)
 Wait for multiple conditions at once.
 Each bit represents one event.

-A status board with many indicator LEDs.
+Like a status board with many indicator LEDs.

 Example:
 ```c